dxjones/iron-tictactoe/README.md

 This project was implemented as a proof-of-concept demo.
 Consequently, it assumes there is only one tic-tac-toe puzzle being solved at a time.
 If you tried the online demo, please wait until one task completes before submitting another one.

+Source Code:
+---

+The source code is available on GitHub at [https://github.com/dxjones/iron-tictactoe](https://github.com/dxjones/iron-tictactoe)

 Observations:
 ---